Leti leti

 Leti leti is a type of traditional transport vessel from East Madura, Indonesia, especially from the administrative district of Sumenep.
 The leti leti is a recent development, the hull form and sail were developed in the 19th century.
-In 1979 sailing leti leti was numbered about 1000, but this was reduced in the next decades when more modern, motorized vessel appeared.
+In 1979, sailing leti leti numbered about 1,000, but the number reduced over the next decades as more modern, motorized vessel appeared.

 Etymology

 Leti leti is also known with other names and pronunciation, like leti-leti, letelete, lete lete, letek-letek, leteh-leteh, parao lete', and golekan lete.
 The origin of the name is unknown.
 In early 20th century the type was referred to in different publications as tekletek.
 This is however the same name, with the first syllable dropped: [le]tek-letek, as in [a]lisalis.
-It may also possible that the name comes from the sail it used, the Madurese crab claw sail, or lete sail, which has just developed in the 19th century.
-In fact, the "lete" from lete sail is a local pronunciation of lateen sail, although the existence of lower yard indicate that it is a crab claw sail.
+It may also possible that the name comes from the sail it used the Madurese lete sail, which was developed in the 19th century.
+In fact, the "lete" from lete sail is a local pronunciation of lateen sail.

 Description

 It is a "fat" vessel with short sternpost, with short mast located at the frontside of the deckhouse wall.
 They are using triangular sail with very long upper yard.
 The roof of the deckhouse oftentimes was steep with aftside being higher.
 At the sea, the small foresail often placed in the bow, and the third sail can be placed above the deckhouse.
 Madurese leti leti has pointed deckhouse roof with vertical post to support the rudder.
 Leti leti from Giligenting, easily recognized by squared 'doghouse' abaft the main gabled deckhouse, were common sight at the late 1940s in ports all around the Java Sea, from Sumbawa to Riau.

 Leti leti from Sapudi distinguishable from Giligenting vessels by the lack of 'doghouse' aft, and were regarded as the most authentic examples of leti leti type.
-Some vessels from 1970s onward were very large, the largest of all leti leti, and following the motorization in early 1980s, some of them became larger, of a size to rival the largest Bugis vessels.
+Some vessels from the 1970s onward were very large, the largest of all leti leti, and following the motorization in early 1980s, some of them became larger, of a size to rival the largest Bugis vessels.
 Leti-leti has about 12–41 tons gross tonnage, while the larger leti leti is about 50 gt in weight.
 The leti leti was an optimal design of small sailing cargo vessel for the Java sea, stoutly built with great load carrying capacity for its length and draught.
 A full laden leti leti usually doesn't have freeboard.
 It can be crewed by only 2 crew, one is controlling the rudder, the other one managing the sails.